 Add this toasted cumin-pepper powder to the simmering rasam.

 Bring back to a simmer over medium heat for about 10 minutes.
-Drizzle 1 tbsp of ghee into the rasam and turn of heat immediately.

 Serve piping hot with a slice of lemon, or squeeze the juice of lemon wedge.